alexsafronov/gpt_miniqueue/README.md

 # gpt_miniqueue
-The gpt_miniqueue Python module is designed to create and manage time-efficient small queues of API requests for LLM analysis.
+The gpt_miniqueue Python module creates and manages small queues of API requests for LLM analysis in a time-efficient automated way.
+It is designed as a tool enabling a data analyst or a researcher in prompt engineering so tosave time and credits while using third-part API for LLM data analysis.